YHWH

-What we know for sure, what we can feel in our bones, is that it all took place in the desert, and the coastal plain and hill country.
+What we know for sure, what we can feel in our bones, is that it all took place in the desert and the hill country.

 In the Jezreel Valley and Jericho and Jerusalem.